sejfudin/Real-Time-Chat-Application/README.md

 - User searching<br>
 #### Execution<br>
 To execute the written tests, navigate to the api folder in your terminal and run the command `npm run jest`

+### Deployment
+The applicatin is deployed on render.com.
+To show the application just visit this [LINK](https://live-chat-ui.onrender.com/)